drvinceknight/pfm/book/tools-for-mathematics/08-statistics/how/main.md

 ### Calculate the maximum

-We can calculate the maximum of a set of data use `max` which takes an iterable:
+You can calculate the maximum of a set of data use `max` which takes an iterable:

 ````{tip}
 ```